-IMPERIAL MOSQUES
+IMPERIAL MOSQUES IN OTTOMAN ISTANBUL

-I can say the same about the Yavuz Sultan Selim Mosque.
-This and the Fatih Mosque are two mosques that you can see when you cross the Galata Bridge from Beyoğlu to Eminönü, but they are a bit further away from the most popular sites.
-So, I’ve seen both of them many times in the past, from a distance.
-However, this time, I finally visited both of them.
+I can say the same about the Yavuz Sultan Selim mosque.
+This one and the Fatih Mosque are two mosques that you can see while you are crossing Galata bridge from Beyoğlu to Eminönü.
+But they are far from the most popular touristic sites.
+In other words, I’ve seen both of them many times in the past, but from a distance.

 TOPKAPI PALACE